 Many years ago, I taught ballroom dance while attending college full-time.
 Every day, I attended early morning classes and then spent the rest of the day dancing in heels (up to ten hours a day).
 At night, I did stretching exercises.
 I was in the best shape of my life.

-Now, I home school three boys, work from home, and try to make sure they are fed (and anyone who has boys knows that keeping them fed is almost a never ending project).
-I look back at that time of my life and wish I had that same body but know that I have no time to invest like I did back then.
+Now, I home school three boys, work from home, and try to make sure they are fed (and anyone who has boys knows that keeping them fed is almost a never-ending project).
+I look back at that time of my life and wish I had that same body but know that I have no time to invest as I did back then.

 It turns out that I do not always have the time that I want.